-In this hands-on course, students will learn the fundamental concepts of hands-on precision shaft alignment techniques and laser shaft alignment.
+In this hands-on course, students will learn the fundamental concepts of precision shaft alignment techniques and laser shaft alignment.
 Students will also learn the effects and importance of removing soft foot and correcting for weak bases.
-Class can be individually tailored for the experience level of individual students.
+The hands-on portion of this class can be individually tailored to the experience level of individual students.

 Tips and tricks from years of experience are shared with students throughout the course to ensure they can successfully and efficiently perform precision shaft alignment in the field.